 How to qualify for the RHI

 To receive the Domestic RHI you must have wall and cavity insulation (there are some exceptions to this).
-If your Green Deal Assessment recommends you install insulation it must be done with a follow up EPC as proof.

 You will also need your MCS certificate.
 Your installation must be done by a registered MCS member.
 As MCS members we give you a certificate once we’ve completed your system.